vishakhadhonde9/Linux-/Session-4.md

 - These executable programs can be called using their name as per provided syntax.
 - Commands are nothing but executable programs which perform specific task written in it.
 - These executable programs can be called using their name as per provided syntax.
+  General Syntax:

+## [commands] -[options] -[argument] [multiple arguments]
+- Commands- To run the command.
+- Options - To adjust behavior of the commands.
+- Arguments - The behavior, file folder name.

 # Basic Commands in Linux-
 ## pwd- Print Working Directory.
 - Displays the current working directory, shwoing the full path to your current  location in the file system.